C3PablO/pablo-romero-jaren-site/_posts/en/lucias-room.md

 ---
 title: "Lucia's Room"
 description: "Small mural painting for Lucia.
-Collaboration with a litle artist."
+A collaboration with a little artist."
 date: '2021-12-31'
 modified_date: '2022-03-08'
 background: '#1e3039'